pughlab/tracker/pages/debian-deployment.md

       }
     }

-Just a brief point on this: it's different to some older nginx configurations which had separate listen statements for IPV4 and IPV6.
+Just a brief point on this: it's different to some older `nginx` configurations which had separate listen statements for IPV4 and IPV6.
 That no longer works.
 See: [https://chrisjean.com/fix-nginx-emerg-bind-to-80-failed-98-address-already-in-use/](https://chrisjean.com/fix-nginx-emerg-bind-to-80-failed-98-address-already-in-use/)

-Now, change the site links:
+Now, change the links to enable the new site on server start:

     $ sudo rm /etc/nginx/sites-enabled/default
     $ sudo ln -sf /etc/nginx/sites-available/tracker-webapp -T /etc/nginx/sites-enabled/tracker-webapp